dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 * Use cases that involve a single MET tool/METplus wrapper will reside in the *METplus/parm/use_cases/met_tool_wrapper* directory.

-* Use cases that involv multiple MET tools/METplus wrappers will reside in the METplus/parm/use_cases/model_applications directory, under a subdirectory that corresponds to a specific category.
+* Use cases that involve multiple MET tools/METplus wrappers will reside in the *METplus/parm/use_cases/model_applications* directory, under a subdirectory that corresponds to a specific category.

 * The User's Guide for any instructions or details that will enable a user